 After that, select the Media usage required for the brief.
 All briefs on Genero include rights to Digital Media (globally, in perpetuity) for content that involves talent or other third party rights holders.
 This includes any media delivered via the internet, such as streaming platforms and social media.
-If you need additional usage for Broadcast or Print, you can add them and enter the required territories and period, but be aware that your budget should allow for the increase in talent costs that may be required.
+If you need additional usage for Broadcast, Print, Events and cinema, Out-of-home or Trade, you can add them and set the required territories and period, but be aware that your budget should allow for the increase in talent and 3rd party rights holder costs that may be required.
 Chat to the Genero client services team if you have any questions.

 Step 4 – Design: Let’s make your brief look good.

 You’ll need to add a Thumbnail and Strapline, which will be a snapshot preview of your brief.